abhilashaa05/abhilashaa05/README.md

 - 👀 I’m interested in Web Development.
 - 🎓 I'm currently pursuing B.Tech from KIIT University.
 - 🌱 I’ve learnt the basics of Python, MySQL, MongoDB, and I'm into learning C++ as a start to Coding.
-- 💞️ I’m looking to collaborate with people on the projects related to Web Development (frontend basically).
+- 💞️ I’m looking to collaborate with people working on the projects related to Web Development (frontend basically).
 - 📫 You can reach me at Email Id- kumariabhilasha425@gmail.com   Discord- Abhilasha#3048